jlesage/docker-makemkv/README.md

   3. Create/start the container using the `docker run` command, by adjusting parameters as needed.

-**NOTE**:
+> [!NOTE]
-    Since all application's data is saved under the `/config` container folder, destroying and re-creating a container is not a problem: nothing is lost and the application comes back with the same state (as long as the mapping of the `/config` folder remains the same).
+> Since all application's data is saved under the `/config` container folder,
+> destroying and re-creating a container is not a problem: nothing is lost and
+> the application comes back with the same state (as long as the mapping of the
+> `/config` folder remains the same).

 ## Docker Compose File